FilOzone/filecoin-services-payments/README.md

 When a validator is assigned to a rail, it gains the ability to:

 -   **Mediate Payments:** During settlement, a validator can prevent a payment, refuse to settle past a certain epoch, or reduce the payout amount to account for actual services rendered, penalties, etc.
--   **Oversee Termination:** When `terminateRail` is called by either the client or the operator, the Payments contract makes a synchronous call to the validator's `railTerminated` function.
-The service provider (payee) cannot directly terminate a rail.
+-   **Oversee Termination:** When `terminateRail` is called by either the payer or the operator, the Payments contract makes a synchronous call to the validator's `railTerminated` function.
+The payee (payee) cannot directly terminate a rail.
 -   **Veto Termination:** The validator can block the termination attempt entirely by reverting inside the `railTerminated` callback.
 This gives the validator the ultimate say on whether a rail can be terminated, irrespective of who initiated the call.

 ### Operator

-An operator is a smart contract—typically the main contract for a given service—that manages payment rails on behalf of clients.
-A client must explicitly approve an operator and grant it specific allowances, which act as a budget for how much the operator can spend or lock up on the client's behalf.
+An operator is a smart contract—typically the main contract for a given service—that manages payment rails on behalf of payers.
+A payer must explicitly approve an operator and grant it specific allowances, which act as a budget for how much the operator can spend or lock up on the payer's behalf.

-The operator role is powerful, so the operator contract must be trusted by both the client and the service provider.
-The client trusts it not to abuse its spending allowances, and the service provider trusts it to correctly configure and manage the payment rail.
+The operator role is powerful, so the operator contract must be trusted by both the payer and the payee.
+The payer trusts it not to abuse its spending allowances, and the payee trusts it to correctly configure and manage the payment rail.

 An approved operator can perform the following actions:

--   **Create Rails (`createRail`):** Establish a new payment rail from a client to a service provider, specifying the token, payee, and an optional validator.
+-   **Create Rails (`createRail`):** Establish a new payment rail from a payer to a payee, specifying the token, payee, and an optional validator.
 -   **Modify Rail Terms (`modifyRailLockup`, `modifyRailPayment`):** Adjust the payment rate, lockup period, and fixed lockup amount for any rail it manages.
-Any increase in the client's financial commitment is checked against the operator's allowances.
+Any increase in the payer's financial commitment is checked against the operator's allowances.
 -   **Execute One-Time Payments (`modifyRailPayment`):** Execute one-time payments from the rail's fixed lockup.
 -   **Settle Rails (`settleRail`):** Trigger payment settlement for a rail to process due payments.
 As a rail participant, the operator can initiate settlement at any time.
 -   **Terminate Rails (`terminateRail`):** End a payment rail.
-Unlike clients, an operator can terminate a rail even if the client's account is not fully funded.
+Unlike payers, an operator can terminate a rail even if the payer's account is not fully funded.

 ### Per-Rail Lockup: The Guarantee Mechanism

-Each payment rail requires the client to lock funds to guarantee future payments.
+Each payment rail requires the payer to lock funds to guarantee future payments.
 This lockup is composed of two distinct components:

 -   **Streaming Lockup (`paymentRate × lockupPeriod`):** A calculated guarantee for rate based payments for a pre-agreed lockup period.
 -   **Fixed Lockup (`lockupFixed`):** A specific amount set aside for one-time payments.

-The total lockup for a client's account is the sum of these requirements across *all* their active rails.
+The total lockup for a payer's account is the sum of these requirements across *all* their active rails.
 This total is reserved from their deposited funds and cannot be withdrawn.

 #### The Crucial Role of Streaming Lockup: A Safety Hatch, Not a Pre-payment